lagom/lagom/docs/manual/java/gettingstarted/JavaPrereqs.md

 ## sbt

 [sbt](http://www.scala-sbt.org) is a build tool for Java and Scala.
-Lagom recommends using sbt 1.0 or higher.
+Lagom recommends using sbt 1.

 In a console, check your version using the `sbt sbtVersion` command: